lk-geimfari/mimesis/CONTRIBUTING.md

 - If you add any functionality, then you should add tests for it.

-- Do not write bad code.
+- Do not write bad code!

 ----